 Until First Baptist was formed on November 5, 1926, Alpha was the only church in Bloomingdale.
 In 1930, the congregation started a building fund for a new church building, as the original building was not large enough to serve the needs of the congregation.
 Under the leadership of Rev. Eugene Cariker, plans started for the design of the new building to be built on Hwy.
 80 at Church Street.
 The ground was broken on August 29, 1954, and the present building was opened for services on March 13, 1956

 In 2006, Alpha UMC celebrated 50 years in our current building.
 Rev. Gene Cariker was able to return to deliver the sermon.
 A new social hall was added in 1987 and a 2012 renovation brought a nursery update, new carpets, interior doors, and paint throughout the downstairs of the main building.
-The carpet has been removed from the sanctuary and the original wood floors restored and the pew cushions replaced.
 Valentine's Day 2016, kicked off an exciting year-long celebration of Alpha's 175 years of ministry!
 We look forward to many more years of spreading God's love and being "Fishers of Men" in Bloomingdale.